MichaelSimons/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 `Microsoft.SourceBuild.Intermediate.$(GitHubRepositoryName)[.$(RidSuffix)]`.

 It's possible more configuration will be required for specific repos.
-`eng/SourceBuild.props`, similar to `eng/Build.props`, is a place to add extra MSBuild code that can change the way source build behaves.
+`eng/DotNetBuild.props`, similar to `eng/Build.props`, is a place to add extra MSBuild code that can change the build behavior when building in the Unified Build and/or Source Build.

 ### `eng/SourceBuildPrebuiltBaseline.xml`